syncfusion-content/wpf-docs/wpf/DockingManager/Advanced-Features.md

 <table>
 <tr>
 <td>
-[XAML]        &lt;!--Declaring Docking Manager with Close AllTabs and CloseOtherTabs--&gt;        &lt;syncfusion:DockingManager CloseAllTabs="DockingManager_CloseAllTabs" CloseOtherTabs="DockingManager_CloseOtherTabs"&gt;            &lt;!--Children for the Docking Manager--&gt;            &lt;StackPanel syncfusion:DockingManager.State="Document" syncfusion:DockingManager.SideInDockedMode="Left"/&gt;        &lt;/syncfusion:DockingManager&gt;</td></tr>
+[XAML]        <!--Declaring Docking Manager with Close AllTabs and CloseOtherTabs-->        <syncfusion:DockingManager CloseAllTabs="DockingManager_CloseAllTabs" CloseOtherTabs="DockingManager_CloseOtherTabs">            <!--Children for the Docking Manager-->            <StackPanel syncfusion:DockingManager.State="Document" syncfusion:DockingManager.SideInDockedMode="Left"/>        </syncfusion:DockingManager></td></tr>
 <tr>
 <td>
 [C#]//Creating the instance of the Docking Manager.DockingManager = new DockingManager();//Creating the event for the Close All Tabs.DockingManager.CloseAllTabs += new OnCloseTabsEventHandler(DockingManager_CloseAllTabs);//Creating the event for the Close Other Tabs.DockingManager.CloseOtherTabs += new OnCloseTabsEventHandler(DockingManager_CloseOtherTabs);</td></tr>